HonkaDonka/SonoLux/JOURNAL.md

 ## June 1: I messed up

-Switched to 4 layer PCB.
-I added a ground plane and a 5V plane, making wiring so much simpler.
+Change of plans, I'm switching to a 4 layer PCB.
+After rewiring everything (and modifying some existing connections), I added a ground plane and a 5V power plane on the inner two layers, making wiring so much simpler.
+This also has the advantage of separating the MPR121 and LED data lines further, increasing signal integrity (I think?)

-Also decided to make the LiPo battery circuit external to the board in favor of space and fear of frying things if I made a mistake.
+In favor of space, I decided to make the LiPo battery circuit external, so I won't be putting it on the PCB.

+Today I exported the design in JLCPCB to check for any pick and place errors.
+For some reason, it's showing the SK6812s as front-side components, even though they are reverse mounted.
+I think this is because the footprint I made for the copper ring and LED is assigned to F.Cu.
+I fixed this by going to KiCad's footprint editor and flipping the LED Tile footprint (and swapping the pads around).
+After updating all the existing footprints, it all seemed good to go!

 ![image](https://github.com/user-attachments/assets/1c62bfbe-a15c-4735-9cfa-ea204f0e0fc6)

-**Time spent this session: 2 hours**
+**Time spent this session: 5 hours**

 ## June 7: Graduation
+Yay.

 ![461D8574-CD1D-4C72-B525-663D7E9CECA2_1_201_a](https://github.com/user-attachments/assets/b1d23793-9ac9-40cd-b8d8-1262132799b0)